abdalmuneim/Mn3mNews_app_api/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+### Modification
+    Hello, I am Abdalmuneim.
+I have added some modifications to the program.
+I have added a page view that appears only once at the start of the installation, and also the         ability to choose the country under development.